apache/shardingsphere/community/en/content/02-contribute/committer.md

 ## Maintainer responsibility

-Committers are more than contributors.
-While it's important for committers to maintain standing by committing code, their key role is to build and foster a healthy and active community.
-This means that committers should:
+Maintainers are committers that have spent a significant amount of time and effort in the maintenance of a component in the project.
+This means that maintainer should:

  - Review PRs in a timely and reliable fashion
  - They should also help to actively whittle down the PR backlog
  - Answering questions
  - Taking on core changes/bugs/feature requests
- - Some changes are important enough that a committer needs to ensure it gets done.
+ - Some changes are important enough that a maintainer needs to ensure it gets done.
  - Improving processes and tooling
  - Refactoring